mortie/scar/README.md

 The other metadata entry types (pax's `x`, GNU's `L` and `K`) are not legal as typeflags in index entries.

-**Note:** The length of an index entry includes the length itself.
+The implementation _must_ create `g` index entries to correspond to the non-empty `g` file objects in the tar body, such that all of a file's metadata can be found without scanning through the tar body.

-The implementation _must_ create `g` entries to correspond to the `g` file entries in the tar body, such that all of a file's metadata can be found without scanning through the tar body.
+The implementation _must not_ create entries for empty `g` file objects  (i.e file objects with no extended header records).
+This is to make sure that all index entries start on a new line.

 The implementation _must_ create a seek point before the start of the SCAR-INDEX section.